 Many of us choose to cook on vacation for various reasons.
 It is almost always healthier to cook than to eat out.
 Cooking on vacation is also significantly cheaper, especially if you have children.
-It can actually be less stressful too, if you have taken some steps before you leave to make your work easier while on vacation.
+It can actually be less stressful too, if you have taken some steps before you leave to make your work easier.
 Here are 8 ways to help make cooking on vacation a bit easier.

 8 ways to make cooking on vacation easier

 1. Meal Plan-I can not stress this enough.
 Have at least a general idea of what you are going to eat each meal.
 Sit down with your family and brainstorm some easy meals and assign them to each specific night on vacation.
 This doesn’t mean you can’t change the plan, but having a plan will ease your mind when supper rolls around and the kids are hungry.

 2. Choose easy meals-Vacation is not the time for gourmet cooking (unless that is something you truly enjoy)!
 Even if you normally make everything from scratch, now is the time to make some compromises.
 Buy the pre-cut fruit instead of chopping it all yourself.
 Pick up a pack of hamburger buns instead of making your own.